Singles Day: The Sale We Told Black Friday Not To Worry About

 Elizabeth Arden: 20% off site-wide and with code EALOVE get a free face mask

-Ella Paradis: Up to 65% off all vibes with code BLACK
+Ella Paradis: Up to 65% off all vibes with code BLACK & 82% off the Better Love Better Touch vibe

 Farfetch: 22% off full-priced styles